scottaohara/accessibility_interview_questions/README.md

 - Describe a scenario where you might use `aria-describedby`.
 - What are landmark roles and how can they be useful?
 - When might you use a toggle button, such as a `button` utilizing `aria-pressed` and/or `role="switch"` over a checkbox?
-- Describe ways to hide content:
+- Describe methods to hide content:
     + From all users.
     + From only screen reader users.
     + From sighted users, but not screen reader users.
-- What is the affect of `alt` without a set value, or `alt=""` on images?
+    + And why you might do so.
 - Is it possible to overuse ARIA in a website?
 Explain why or why not.
 - What is the difference between `aria-hidden="true"` and `role="presentation"` or `role="none"`?
 - When should you use `aria-live="assertive"` instead of `aria-live="polite"`?